Data and methodology

 i

-Eurostat typically publishes month N around the middle of month N + 2.
-It is normal for the latest cron run to find nothing new — the Status page will read "No new data", not an error.
+Eurostat typically publishes month N around the middle of month N + 2, then republishes corrected versions of the previous 6–12 months as Member States submit late or amended figures.
+It is normal for the year-to-date pass to find nothing new (the Status page will read "No new data") while the revision sweep still re-imports several past months.
+Both outcomes are visible on the Status page.

 Data source